Stefan-Radu/Stefan-Radu/README.md

 I am currently pursuing 🧑🏻‍🎓 a MSc in _Security and Applied Logic_ @University of Bucharest 🏛️

-I enjoy coding and understanding intricate systems 🧮 at a lower level.
+I enjoy coding, building things scratch and understanding intricate systems 🧮 at a lower level.

 Passionate about Linux, the FOSS movement, cybersec, peculiar software and cool ⚡ work setups.